tommiseppanen/wayfinding/README.md

-# Wayfinding demo
+# Wayfinding example
-Simple wayfinding demo that calculates the route between different gates in Helsinki Airport
+A simple wayfinding example.
+Calculates the route between different gates in Helsinki Airport